bruin-data/bruin-vscode/README.md

 ## Release Notes

-### Latest Release: 0.2.5
+### Latest Release: 0.3.0

+- Implemented Windows compatibility.
+- Added functionality for automatic detection of the workspace directory in Bruin projects.

+### Previous Highlights

+### 0.2.5
 - Fixed validation error message formatting and handling.

-### Previous Highlights

 ### 0.2.4
 - Fixed the rendering problems with some assets.